VIII. Earth Earns: Our Open Participatory Earthropocene to Ecosmocene CoCreativity

-1. Mind Over Matter: A Quantum, Atomic, Chemical Materiality
+1. Mind Over Matter: Quantum, Atomic, Chemical Connectomics

 Institute of Accelerating Change. www.singularitywatch.com.
 A website hosted by entrepreneur John Smart which acts as a clearing house for many aspects of the "transhumanist" persuasion.
 A good place to find out what’s going in this area.
 Once again a listing is not an endorsement, but this movement is out there, and gives credence to an informed, creative enhancement of life, intelligence and galaxy.